AcademySoftwareFoundation/OpenTimelineIO/docs/cxx/bridges.md

 ## Bridging to C (and other languages)

-Briding to C (and by extension other languages) would presumably be accomplished by writing an `extern "C"` wrapper around the OTIO C++ API.
+Bridging to C (and by extension other languages) would presumably be accomplished by writing an `extern "C"` wrapper around the OTIO C++ API.
 This is of relatively low priority, given that we will have three languages (C++ itself, Python, and Swift) that do not need this.